masak/programming-language-idea-history/README.md

 ## Link to a talk about `else`

 [This talk](https://github.com/ericfischer/if-then-else/blob/master/if-then-else.md) is great, and lays out the history of if-else.
+[HN discussion](https://news.ycombinator.com/item?id=25406211).